 Challenging the view that people join New Religious Movements because they have fallen victim to powerful brainwashing techniques, the analysis of in-depth life history interviews of 23 former members from 11 different Australian 'cults' suggests that membership was personally negotiated and motivated by a desire for stronger social connections, albeit for different reasons.
 While for some participants, a desire for social connectedness was related to a strong need for guidance and direction from 'stable' others, for others it reflected a desire for self-change or self-enhancement.
 To make sense of the participant narratives, symbolic interactionist understandings of the self are applied.

-Howe, D, Batchelor, S, Coates, D & Cashman, E 2014, 'Nine key principles to guide youth mental health: development of service models in New South Wales.', Early intervention in psychiatry, vol. 8, no. 2, pp. 190-197.View/Download from: UTS OPUS or Publisher's site
+Howe, D, Batchelor, S, Coates, D & Cashman, E 2014, 'Nine key principles to guide youth mental health: development of service models in New South Wales.', Early intervention in psychiatry, vol. 8, no. 2, pp. 190-197.View/Download from: Publisher's site

 AIMS: Historically, the Australian health system has failed to meet the needs of young people with mental health problems and mental illness.
 In 2006, New South Wales (NSW) Health allocated considerable funds to the reform agenda of mental health services in NSW to address this inadequacy.
 Children and Young People's Mental Health (CYPMH), a service that provides mental health care for young people aged 12-24 years, with moderate to severe mental health problems, was chosen to establish a prototype Youth Mental Health (YMH) Service Model for NSW.
 This paper describes nine key principles developed by CYPMH to guide the development of YMH Service Models in NSW.
 METHODS: A literature review, numerous stakeholder consultations and consideration of clinical best practice were utilized to inform the development of the key principles.
 RESULTS: Subsequent to their development, the nine key principles were formally endorsed by the Mental Health Program Council to ensure consistency and monitor the progress of YMH services across NSW.
 As a result, between 2008 and 2012 YMH Services across NSW regularly reported on their activities against each of the nine key principles demonstrating how each principle was addressed within their service.
 CONCLUSIONS: The nine key principles provide mental health services a framework for how to reorient services to accommodate YMH and provide a high-quality model of care.
 [Corrections added on 29 November 2013, after first online publication: The last two sentences of the Results section have been replaced with "As a result, between 2008 and 2012 YMH Services across NSW regularly reported on their activities against each of the nine key principles demonstrating how each principle was addressed within their service."].

-Howe, D, Coates, D & Batchelor, S 2014, 'Headspace Gosford data: The local application of a National model.', Australasian psychiatry : bulletin of Royal Australian and New Zealand College of Psychiatrists, vol. 22, no. 4, pp. 374-377.View/Download from: UTS OPUS or Publisher's site
+Howe, D, Coates, D & Batchelor, S 2014, 'Headspace Gosford data: The local application of a National model.', Australasian psychiatry : bulletin of Royal Australian and New Zealand College of Psychiatrists, vol. 22, no. 4, pp. 374-377.View/Download from: Publisher's site